Costa Rica Road Trip (Part 4) Tortuguero…..how humid?

 However, what we didn’t expect was the humidity, so any items of clothing that required drying would take an eternity.

-The town is mainly made up of single storey buildings and huts.
-These are extremely colourful and the streets are narrow and full of welcoming people, trying to make a living.
+Tortuguero is extremely colourful, the streets are narrow and full of welcoming people, trying to make a living.

 The next morning

-We don’t know if they caught anything but it appeared they had been there a while.
+We don’t know if they caught anything, but it appeared, they had been there a while.

-And it comes to and end…
+And it comes to an end…

 We complete the same journey to Tortuguero but in reverse and arrive back at San Jose late afternoon.
 The last hotel of our holiday was Hotel Grano de Oro.
 We have another couple of sneaky mojitos, which was a lovely way to end.